 Peckham has had genital herpes for six years now and got it from an ex-girlfriend who didn’t know she had it.
 He hasn’t been in a relationship with any girls since his diagnosis, though he’s been rejected by a few girls who asked to be friends after hearing about his condition.
 Due to this, Peckham said that he has to work harder than ever to secure a romantic relationship.

 Some think of people like Peckham as immoral, assuming only people who sleep around get genital herpes.
-The stigma of the virus, which exists at the heart of this faulty mindset, is usually worse than the symptoms themselves, as it affects dating, social life and psychological health.
+The stigma of the virus, which is the root of this faulty mindset, is usually worse than the symptoms themselves, as it affects dating, social life, and psychological health.

-According to the Centers for Disease Control and Prevention, about one out of six people in the United States aged 14 to 49 have genital herpes caused by the HSV-2 infection (the herpes simplex virus often responsible for genital herpes).
+According to the CDC, about one out of six people in the United States age 14 to 49 have genital herpes caused by the HSV-2 infection (the herpes simplex virus often responsible for genital herpes).
 The overall genital herpes statistic is probably higher, the CDC stated, since many people are also contracting genital herpes through oral sex caused by HSV-1 (the kind of herpes usually responsible for cold sores).
-Taking that into account, genital herpes statistics are usually quoted at closer to 25 percent for women and 10 percent for men, but most of these people don’t even know they have it.
+Taking that into account, genital-herpes statistics are usually quoted at closer to 25 percent for women and 10 percent for men, but most of these people don’t even know they have it.

 In terms of a person’s health, genital herpes is usually nothing to worry about.
 According to the National Institutes of Health, many people with genital herpes never even have outbreaks or their outbreaks decrease over time (one or two outbreaks a year is not uncommon).
 The virus can lie dormant in your system for years without coming to the surface.
 The initial outbreak is often the worst, occurring a few days to a couple of weeks after being infected.
 Symptoms may include a fever, headache, and muscle aches for a few weeks.
 But for the most part, outbreaks consist of painful fever blisters or sores on or near the genitals (or, in less common cases, sores appearing elsewhere) for a few days, as well as burning, itching, swelling, and irritation that may be triggered by stress or fatigue.
 The virus never goes away, and some take antiviral medicines to relieve or suppress outbreaks.